Tom Bloxham (footballer, born 2003): Early and personal life

 Bloxham was born in Leicester, England.
-He was educated at Countesthorpe college, a public school in the East Midlands.
+Growing up, he attended Leysland High School and Oswestry School.
 He played football for the school whilst attending.

 Career

 Bloxham is a youth product of Leicester City from the ages of 8 to 14, and had a stint with his local club Aylestone Park before signing with Shrewsbury Town's youth academy.
-He made his professional debut with Shrewsbury Town in a 1–0 EFL League One loss to Lincoln City F.C. on 27 April 2021.
+He made his professional debut in a 1–0 EFL League One loss to Lincoln City on 27 April 2021.
 He scored his first senior goal for the club on 28 August 2021, scoring a 59th-minute equaliser in a 2–1 win at home to Gillingham, the club's first league goal of the season.
-Tom scored his second goal for the club after coming on as a late substitute against Stratford Town in the FA cup first round 2 months later.
+On 20 July 2023, Bloxham joined League Two side Morecambe on a season-long loan deal.
+In January 2025, Bloxhom joined League One side Blackpool for an undisclosed fee, signing a three-and-a-half year deal.